gamma-opt/oip-notes/course/part1/9-multiobjective.md

 solution_summary(m)
 ```

 There are two important points to take note here.
 First, note that the code is almost identical to what we had before.
-Whereas for the weighting method we manually converted the optimisation problem into a singleobjective one, here we just added two lines to use the `MultiObjectiveAlgorithms.jl` package.
+The main difference is that we specify an outer "layer" to the solver calling the multi-objective algorithm (MOA) solver on top of standard mathematical optimisation solver.

 Second, the output states that there are 9 results.
-This should not be surprising, we already obtained two Pareto-optimal results using the weighted method.
+This is typical with multi-objective solvers: they are engineered to return as many (hoepfully all) Pareto optimal solutions as possible.
+We had already obtained two Pareto-optimal results using the weighted method.
-However, instead of having to find the right weighting boundaries between different solutions, the $\epsilon$-constraint method immediately gave us 9 results.
+However, instead of having to find the right weighting boundaries between different solutions, the $\epsilon$-constraint method gave us 9 Pareto-optimal solutions.

 We can access information about individual results with

 ```{code-cell}
 solution_summary(m; result = 7)
 ```

 and the result itself is

 ```{code-cell}
 print("Items: ", [i for i in 1:N if value(x[i]; result = 7) > 0.9])
 ```

 This is our Solution A again, so both methods agree it is on the Pareto frontier.
-In fact, let's plot all the solutions we just obtained.
+In fact, we can plot all the solutions that were obtained.

 ```{code-cell}
 :tags: ["remove-input"]